Reports: Israeli strike near Syrian capital kills 6 fighters | Law-Order

 Israel views Iranian entrenchment on its northern frontier as a red line, and has repeatedly struck Iran-linked facilities and weapons convoys destined for Lebanon's militant Hezbollah group.

 Monday's strike was the first since Feb.
-3, when a Syrian military official said Israel fired surface-to-air missiles at targets in southern Syria, causing only material damage.
+3, when a Syrian military official said Israel fired surface-to-surface missiles at targets in southern Syria, causing only material damage.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)